-According to the Italian luxury manufacturer, owned by Fiat SpA, the company has booked about 22,500 orders for new cars so far this year, as of the end of September.
+According to the Italian luxury manufacturer, owned by Fiat SpA, the company has reached around 22,500 customer orders for new cars so far this year, as of the end of September.

-“Our investment [in new models] is starting to pay off,” said CEO Harald Wester, referring to the 1.5 billion euros that will be spent on the brand by parent Fiat Group from 2011 to 2014.
+“Our investment in the new models is starting to pay off,” said CEO Harald Wester, referring to the 1.5 billion euros that will be spent on the brand by parent Fiat Group from 2011 to 2014.

-The automaker said demand was led by the new 110,000-euro ($150,000) Quattroporte sedan with about 9,900 orders.
-The company’s new entry-level sedan, the Ghibli, received about 7,900 orders and the Gran Turismo and Gran Cabrio models received a total of about 5,000 orders.
+The luxury brand said demand was driven by the all new 110,000-euro ($150,000) Quattroporte sedan, which tallied about 9,900 orders.
+The company’s new entry-level sedan, the Ghibli, has already received around 7,900 orders and the Gran Turismo and Gran Cabrio models also totaled around 5,000 orders.

-Selling more Maseratis is an important piece of parent Fiat’s return to profit in 2016 in Europe, where it lost 700 million euros ($928 million) last year in a shrinking market.
-Wester said last month that he is counting on the upcoming Maserati SUV, the Levante, to sell about 20,000 to 25,000 annually when it is launched in 2015.
+Increased deliveries from the luxury brand Maserati is adamant to parent Fiat’s planned strategy to return to profit in 2016 in Europe, where it had losses of around 700 million euros ($928 million) just last year due to the shrinking market.
+Wester said last month that he is forecasting the upcoming Maserati SUV, the Levante, would sell around 20,000 to 25,000 units annually when it is officially launched in 2015.

 Via Automotive News Europe